OisinWrites/Pixel-Palace-Arcade/README.md

     * Icons used throughtout project: https://fontawesome.com/

-    * Much of the product is based on the Code Institute walkthrough project.

     But I want to give particular acknowledgement to the Boutique Ado project for the following areas of my project submission.

     Full Stripe implementation.

-    Sort and Search functionality for products.

-    The majority of both the bag and checkout apps, which have been implemented in my project and remain largely unaltered.
+    The view and script logic of both the bag and checkout apps, which have been implemented in my project.